chadpierce/hackthebox/lame/lame-writeup.md

 ## Endnotes

 I'm curious to go take a look at other writeups for this one.
-I have a feeling there are several ways to get into this one.
+I have a feeling there are several paths to take.

 Here are the details on the Samba exploit that surprised me: